Sales Journals

 Customer Direct Debit Jounal options

 3. Select the cash receipts journal batch name that you’ve set up for direct debit collection.
 You can do this by selecting the Name of the cash receipts journal.
-Alternatively, you can first highlight the row of the payment journal, then select the Process menu, and then select Edit Journal.
+Alternatively, you can first highlight the row of the payment journal, then select the Home menu, and then select Edit Journal.

 Note: From the cash receipts journals edit task view, you can suggest customer payments.
 This will create payment suggestions lines in the cash receipts journal.